wtcos/flow/README.md

 ### Starter Repositories

-These are the resulting repos that students fork from in order to work a given exercise or assessment.
+These are the repos that students fork from in order to work a given exercise or assessment.
 At WeThinkCode, these are created automatically using the subfolders mentioned from authoring repos.
 It is also possible to create a starter repo manually, w/o using an authoring repo.